Danial-Ahari/CD-Read-and-Error-Correction/README.md

 ### June 12th 11:30

 Needless to say, my Makefile was kind of bad, and didn't really work.
 I had a misunderstanding of how object files work (mostly because I've never compiled shared libraries), so that's been sorted now.
 I've also re-done the Reed Solomon error correction code, because I realized I did it wrong, and had a kind of naïve understanding of how it worked.
 I also incorporated a new Reed Solomon library, from https://github.com/mersinvald/Reed-Solomon because libfec just didn't want to work no matter what I did.
 I'm pushing this bfore noon because I wanted to get that Makefile updated and also get this new code up there, before I continue working.
 I'm currently working on testing to see if this code works for error correction, and will probably push again this afternoon.

+### June 14th 13:30

+This is the first build that can correct errors!
+The error correction code I wrote implementing that RS library from before is actually functional.
+Unfortunately, I wasn't able to get re-reading and recursively attempting to fix errors to work in this case, but that's on the to-do list.
+I was able to correct errors on a pressed disc and a few CD-Rs.
+I also decided to expand the README.
+In the future, I'm going to split this changelog off into it's own file.